 Additions of forested parcels to the east and south boundary of the park would further increase the surrounding conservation land in the developed Homosassa area.
-Katherine Padula from the University of South Florida has discovered ruins on an adjacent property that is believed to have been part of a hearth from one of the "slave quarters."
+Researcher Katherine Padula, of the University of South Florida, has recorded evidence of ruins on adjacent land that is understood to have been part of a hearth from one of the "slave quarters."
 These parcels are believed to be inside the original footprint of the Margarita Plantation and may house other historic artifacts and structures.